didomi/challenges/technical-consultant/CMP-Deployment.md

 We expect the consent notice to have the following properties:

+### Notice Configuration

  - Be a popin that blocks access to the page until consent has been given/denied
  - Use red as its main theme color
  - Collect consent for all IAB vendors, Google, and one custom vendor
  - Allow French and English as languages with English as the default language

+### Notice Behavior

-**Bonus question:** Ensure that consent is collected when the user scrolls more than 30% of the page.
+As an additional feature, ensure that consent is collected when the user scrolls more than 30% of the page.
 Note that there is no configuration option to enable this so it has to be coded in JavaScript with the [Didomi SDK API](https://developers.didomi.io/cmp/web-sdk/reference/api).

 Here is what the result should look like: